A couple weeks ago I made a white chocolate raspberry cake, and the real star of the show was its raspberry cake filling!

 Whenever I make anything with strawberries or raspberries, I love to incorporate a bit of fresh lemon juice and zest.
 This recipe uses both!

 I think it really enhances the flavor of the fruit, and adds a bright pop of flavor.

-Just be sure you a fresh lemon!
+Just be sure you use a fresh lemon!
 Pre-squeezed lemon juice doesn’t have the same effect.

 Even if you plan to add this filling to something with chocolate in it, I still recommend adding the lemon.

-The lemon really just acts an accent, and isn’t a dominant flavor in the filling.
+The lemon really just adds an accent, and isn’t a dominant flavor in the filling.

 Tips for Making the Best Raspberry Cake Filling:

 - Make the raspberry cake filling at least a day in advance to allow it to properly thicken and develop its flavor.